yext/search-core/docs/answers-core.spellcheck.originalquery.md

 ## SpellCheck.originalQuery property

-The query that was input into the spell checker
+The query that was input into the spell checker.

 <b>Signature:</b>